Mesha holding her artwork featured in Eva's 2022-2023 Annual Report

 “Social injustice is part of life, and we never know what we’ll experience when we step out the door.
 It takes a toll.
 Being able to have conversations with my roommates about the state of the world and how we fit within it is comforting.
 [Having access to] Eva’s programs helps too,” she said.

-One of the ways Morgan makes sense of the world is through photography.
-“Some classes at TMU unlocked a sense of appreciation for the power of photography.
+One of the ways Mesha makes sense of the world is through photography.
+“Some classes at university unlocked a sense of appreciation for the power of photography.
 I learned that anyone can take a photo, but when you put intent and purpose into it, you can create something really cool.”

 “The idea of Toronto as this melting pot of many people and being so diverse… that is true, but as I experience people and environments, sometimes I don’t see myself in spaces that I assumed we are present in.
 Being one of two to three people [of colour] in my fashion photography class was a little crazy.”